We speak multiple languages :

 Do you have bad breath?
 You could have a lack of Saliva.
 Saliva occurs to protect your mouth from bad breath.
 Without it or with very little, your mouth becomes dry and germs begin to thrive.
 The bacteria partying in your mouth leads to smelly breath, a condition called halitosis.
 Saliva acts as a cleanser to remove waste by flushing it away.

 Comprised primarily of water secreted from six major glands in your mouth, saliva production is key to healthy breath.
-Visiting Franklin Dental Centre can help you with bad breath problems.
+Visiting Fort McMurray Smiles can help you with bad breath problems.
 Our team is knowledgeable about the inner workings of your mouth.

 2. Heals Wounds